jtlowe/studio-icons/README.md

 # Visual Studio Code Icon Theme
 Featuring Official Visual Studio icons from the wonderful Visual Studio Image Library (https://msdn.microsoft.com/en-us/library/ms246582.aspx).
 Currently using icons from the VS 2015 library.
-These icons have been color optimized for both light and dark themes.
+These icons have been color optimized to work well for both light and dark themes.

+WIP - I've tried to accurately match the icons Visual Studio uses for files and extensions.
+I welcome any feedback.

 ## Icon Sample
 ![Preview](https://raw.githubusercontent.com/jtlowe/vscode-icon-theme/master/images/image-comparison.png)